 21. Confined space: More breaks and security checks are needed when carrying out operations in workplaces with no ventilation or sunlight.

 22. Weather events, season changes, shorter daylight hours.

-23. Rain factor.
-Rain doesn’t have to mean no work, but extreme weather conditions can lower productivity by 25%.
+23. Rain factor: Rain doesn’t have to mean that every task on site should stop, but extreme weather conditions can lower productivity by 25%.

-25. Proximity of work.
-When working in a remote area where access to resources and tools is not as easy, distance can take its toll on productivity.
+25. Proximity to work: When working in a remote area where access to resources and tools is not as easy, distance can take its toll on productivity.